 Be Careful With Social Media and News Updates

 Of course, when feeling lonely and down, you take whatever connections you can get.
-Virtual friendships can be helpful but the platforms have a tendency to increase feelings of sadness and aloneness.
+Virtual friendships can be helpful but the platforms have a tendency to increase feelings of sadness and isolation.
 Set careful restrictions as to how much time you spend on social media and scrolling news updates.
 Schedule regular tech breaks.

 Joy doesn’t always arrive in big packages.
 Find solace and peace in the small things and keep track of them.
 Your gratitude journal will remind you that you have more balance in your life than you may originally recognize.